adfresca/sdk-unity/README.md

 plugin.LogPurchase(purchase);
 ```

-For more details of Purchase object with the virtual item, check the table below.
+For more details of Purchase object with virtual items, check the table below.

 Method | Description
 ------------ | ------------- | ------------
 WithItemId(string) | Set the unique identifier of your item.
-This value is may not be different per the os platform or app store.
+This value may not be different per os platform or app store.
 We recommend that you make this value unique for all platforms and stores.
-Our service distinguish each item by this value.
+Our service distinguishes each item by this value.
 WithCurrencyCode(string) | Set the item's virtual currency code. (ex: 'gold', 'gas')
 WithPrice(double) | Set the item price.
 You may get this value from your server. (ex: 100 of gold)
 WithPurchaseDate(date) | Set the date of purchase.
-If you set null value, it will be automatically recorded by our SDK and server.
-Please don't use local time of user's device.
+If you set Null value, it will be automatically recorded by our SDK and our server.
+Please don't use the local time of a user's device.

 ### IAP Trouble Shooting

 After you call LogPurchase() method, the purchase data is updated to our dashboard in real-time.
-You can see the list of updated item in 'Overview > Settings > In-App Items' menu.
+You can see the list of updated items in 'Overview > Settings > In-App Items' menu.

 If you can't see any data in our dashboard, your Purchase object may be invalid.
-Check your Android logs as our plugin is printing error messages.
+Check your Android (or iOS) logs if our plugin printed error messages.
 The log format will be "AFPurchaseExceptionListener.onException = {error message}".

 * * *

 ### Give Reward

-When you set 'Reward Item' section of the announcement campaign or 'Inventive item' section of the incentivized CPI & CPA campaign, you should implement this 'reward item' code to give an reward item to your users.
+When you use 'Reward Item' in in-app messaging or 'Incentive item' in incentivized CPI & CPA campaign, you should implement this 'reward item' code to give a reward item to users.

-Implementing reward item codes, you can check if your user has any reward to receive, and then will be noticed with an reward item info.
+With implementing reward item codes, you can check if users have any reward to receive, and then will be notified with a reward item information.

-To implement codes, we use two codes below:
+Use two codes as shown below:
-- CheckRewardItems(): this method is to check if any item is available to receive. we recommend to put this code when app becomes active.
+- CheckRewardItems(): This method checks if any item is available to receive.
+We recommend to put this code when the app becomes active.
-- SetAndroidRewardItemListener(): when the reward condition is completed with current user, onReward event is automatically called with an item value from Android SDK.
-For iOS, you will need some work as follows in Xcode.
+- SetAndroidRewardItemListener(): When the reward condition is met with the current user, onReward event is automatically called with an item value from Android SDK.
+For iOS, you need to add codes in Xcode, as shown below.
 Then you can give an item to the user with RewardItem object.

 **Implement AFRewardItemDelegate for iOS**